 The security needs priorities of business have long ago evolved from simply hiring a security guard and installing an alarm system.
 Modern business has a hug investment in the virtual world of cyberspace.
-This investment needs professionals versed in a wide range of expertise and technology.
-The Cyber Security Management Program at LCCC brings to bear an interdisciplinary approach to fill training needs of this evolving field.
-This will bridge the gap between technicians that work in IT, company management, and law enforcement officials.
+This investment needs a cofessionals versed in a wide range of expertise and the object.
+The Cyber Security Management Program a LCC Virtual to bear an interdisciplinary approach to fill world needs a this evolving field.
+This will bridge the an effect of the company in the sement of the conference of the conf

 Law enforcement has had to deal with new facets of crime such as child pornography and identity theft on the internet.

 Many aspects of homeland security depend on a robust communications infrastructure.